Linear-Delay Enumeration for Minimal Steiner Problems: Enumerating minimal Steiner trees via branching

-To obtain a linear-delay bound, we employ the output queue method introduced by Uno~\cite{Uno::2003}.
+To obtain a linear-delay bound, we employ the output queue method by Uno~\cite{Uno::2003}.
 Roughly speaking, since the algorithm traverses the enumeration tree in a depth-first manner, we can see this as an Eulerian tour starting and ending at the root node in the graph obtained by replacing each edge with two parallel edges.
 The time elapsed between two adjacent nodes in this tour is upper bounded by $\order{n + m}$.
-However, as the algorithm outputs solutions at leaf nodes only, the delay can be $\Omega(nm)$.
+However, as the algorithm outputs solutions at leaf nodes only, the delay can be $\Omega(\size{W}(n + m))$.
 The idea of this technique is that we use a buffer of solutions during the traversal.
 Since the number of leaf nodes is larger than that of internal nodes, we can ``periodically'' output a solution using this buffer.

-We slightly modify the original in~\cite{Uno::2003} to fit our purpose.
+We slightly modify the original method in~\cite{Uno::2003} to fit our purpose.
 Let $X$ be a node in the improved enumeration tree $\mathcal T$ made by our algorithm.
-We say that $X$ is \emph{discovered} when it is visited for the first time and is \emph{examined} when either the parent of $X$ is visited at last in the Eulerian tour or the algorithm halts.
-For the sake of simplicity, we assume that $n$ is even.
-Firstly, we find the first $n$ solutions and store them on an array $A$ without outputting these solutions.
+We say that $X$ is \emph{discovered} when it is visited for the first time and is \emph{examined} when either the parent of $X$ is visited after visiting $X$ for the last time or the algorithm halts.
+We may identify these two cases for each leaf node $X$ since they must occur consecutively.
+Firstly, we find the first $n$ solutions and add them into a queue $Q$ without outputting these solutions.
 Let $\mathcal T_{\tt pre}$ be the subtree of $\mathcal T$ induced by the nodes that are discovered in the preprocessing phase.
 Secondly, after this preprocessing phase, we output solutions conforming to some rules.
 Let $\mathcal T_1, \ldots, \mathcal T_\ell$ be the connected components of $\mathcal T - V(\mathcal T_{\tt pre})$, which are indeed subtrees of $\mathcal T$ rooted at some undiscovered nodes (See \Cref{fig:iet}).